THE DREAMER PROJECT

 THE PROBLEM

-What If Awakening Were Design Research?
+What If A Shift in Perception Were Design Research?

 The Dreamer Project begins with a design hypothesis:

-If ordinary people experiment with qualities like presence, clarity, generosity, and oneness, then the defaults of fear, stress, and division may shift — with ripple effects across relationships, institutions, and culture.
+If ordinary people experiment with qualities like presence, clarity, and oneness, then the defaults of fear, stress, and division may shift — with ripple effects across relationships, institutions, and culture.

 Suppose ordinary people — parents, colleagues, friends — dedicated chosen hours of their lives to running an experiment.
 For those hours, they try on qualities we attribute to what we call the Dreamer.